SriramBms/Amoeba/Readme.md

 and

-**FanoutButton**, a FloatingActionButton that expands to display multiple buttons when clicked
+**FanoutButton**, a FloatingActionButton that expands radially to display multiple action buttons

 FanoutButton